bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

     cf.log.add_config(logconf)
 ```

-Here you add the logging configuration to to the logging framework of the Crazyflie.
+Here you add the logging configuration to the logging framework of the Crazyflie.
 It will check if the log configuration is part of the TOC, which is a list of all the logging variables defined in the Crazyflie.
 You can test this out by changing one of the `lg_stab` variables to a completely bogus name like `'not.real'`.
 In this case you would receive the following message:

 `KeyError: 'Variable not.real not in TOC'`